Balla6/ab-testing-conversion-optimization/README.md

 **Relative uplift:**
 + **47.6% improvement**

-The difference between the groups is **highly statistically significant**, indicating that the observed improvement is unlikely to be due to random variation.
+The difference between groups is **statistically significant**, indicating that the improvement is unlikely to be due to random variation.

 ---

-# Business Impact
+## Business Impact

-If the treatment experience were deployed to approximately **70,000 users**, the expected impact would be:
+If the treatment experience were deployed to a population of about **70,000 users**, the expected outcome would be approximately:

 **≈ 3,500 additional conversions**

-The treatment effect is consistent across geographic segments, suggesting the improvement is not limited to a single region.
+Because the uplift appears across all geographic segments, the improvement is likely to generalize beyond a single region.

 ---

-# Visualizations
+## Visualizations

 ### Conversion Rate Comparison